cockroachdb/docs/src/current/cockroachcloud/cloud-api.md

 The Cloud API is a [REST interface](https://wikipedia.org/wiki/Representational_state_transfer) that allows you programmatic access to manage the lifecycle of clusters within your organization.

-This document covers the `latest` version (`2024-09-16`) of the API's `v1` endpoints.
-For for more detailed coverage of API endpoints for this version and prior verisons, refer to the [API reference documentation](https://www.cockroachlabs.com/docs/api/cloud/v1).
+This document pertains to the `latest` version of the API's `v1` endpoints, `2024-09-16`.
+For more detailed coverage of API endpoints for this version and prior verisons, refer to the [API reference documentation](https://www.cockroachlabs.com/docs/api/cloud/v1).

-Alternatively, you can make use of the [CockroachDB Cloud Terraform provider]({% link cockroachcloud/provision-a-cluster-with-terraform.md %}) for cluster management.
+To manage clusters and other resources in CockroachDB Cloud, you can also use the [CockroachDB Cloud Terraform provider]({% link cockroachcloud/provision-a-cluster-with-terraform.md %}), which implements the API.

 {{site.data.alerts.callout_info}}
 If you used the API to manage CockroachDB Serverless clusters that have been migrated to CockroachDB Basic, ensure your code is updated to work with CockroachDB Basic.